camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 To set and retrieve variables, the process engine offers a Java API that allows setting of variables from Java objects and retrieving them in the same form.
 Internally, the engine persists variables to the database and therefore applies serialization.
 For most applications, this is a detail of no concern.
 However, sometimes, when working with custom Java classes, the serialized value of a variable is of interest.
 Imagine the case of a monitoring application that manages many process applications.
 It is decoupled from those applications' classes and therefore cannot access custom variables in their Java representation.
 For these cases, the process engine offers a way to retrieve and manipulate the serialized value.
 This boils down to two APIs:

 * **Java Object Value API**: Variables are represented as Java objects.
 These objects can be directly set as values and retrieved in the same form.
 This is the more simple API and is the recommended way when implementing code as part of a process application.
 * **Typed Value API**: Variable values are wrapped in so-called *typed values* that are used to set and retrieve variables.
 A typed value offers access to metadata such as the way the engine has serialized the variable and, depending on the type, the serialized representation of the variable.
+Metadata also contains an information whether a variable is transient or not.

 As an example, the following code retrieves and sets two integer variables using both APIs: